Consent Management: Google Consent Mode

 To enable Google Consent Mode via Gravito CMP, you’ll need:

-1. A Gravito TCF 2.2 CMP/ Intelligent CMP implementation
+1. A Gravito TCF 2.2 CMP/ Intelligent CMP implementation This should be already configured and running on your site.
+If not,

 2. Gravito Google Consent Mode support enabled